Be Aware of Email Communication

 Common Employment Scams

-- After receiving a response from the victim, checks, money orders or wire deposits will be sent to the victim for "processing" or for use as a deposit while "secret shopping" a local bank.
+These generally begin with an email offering a job as a secret shopper, or as someone who transfers funds internationally.
+The scammer tries to reassure the victim of the legitimacy of the position by offering documents that have no value, such as forged or false documents bearing company letterhead, fake contracts, fake letters of credit, payment schedules, and bank drafts.
+After receiving a response from the victim, checks, money orders, or wire deposits will be sent to the victim for "processing" or for use as a deposit while "secret shopping" a local bank.
 The victim will be asked to cash the check or money order and send a percentage of the funds back to the scammers.
 Once the funds are sent back to the scammers (usually the victim is told to keep a percentage for themselves, as payment for their services) the victim's bank or financial institution learns that the check/money order/wire transfer was fraudulent.
 The funds are then subtracted from the victim's account and they are made liable for the lost money.

-- Multi-Level Marketing (MLM) - Also known as Pyramid Schemes, these involve recruiting new members to earn money.
+Also known as pyramid schemes, these involve recruiting new members to earn money.
 Although there are legitimate MLM businesses, these are based on selling products or a service.
 When the money earned is based primarily on finding new recruits, it is usually an illegal pyramid scheme.

 More Information on Internet Fraud and Scams